revblaze/AppleMusicUltra/README.md

 Updating from an older version?
 Drag and drop to `/Applications` and click `Replace`.

+### Update <sup>August 1, 2020</sup>
+Hey guys!
+I apologize for the lack of updates – we had a COVID-positive situation in the workspace.
+I've had some major updates in the works for some time now, including a complete rewrite of the project from scratch (hence why I haven't committed any updates in the past few weeks).
+I hope to have the newest code up on the repo at some point in August, along with an entirely new release.

+I'm aware of the modifications that Apple has made to the AMWP codebase, as well as its breaking changes.
+I'm hoping that the newest update will cover any future, tedious changes made to the platform.
+Talk soon! – <i>Justin</i>

 <i>This app is currently under heavy development.</i>

 ### This Month's TODO <sup>May 20, 2020</sup>